magnars/optimus/README.md

 Please note that this project uses
 [Semantic Versioning](http://semver.org/).
 As long as we're on a `0` major version, there will likely be API changes.
 Pay attention when upgrading to a new minor version.
+There is a
+[change log](#change-log).
 As soon as we're on a `1` major version, there will be no breaking changes without a major version increase.

 ## Features